paugier/mercurial-jupyterbook/convert/rst_files/hook.rst

    this is set to 300.
 Set this to ``0`` to omit diffs from notification emails.

 -  sources: A list of sources of changesets to consider.
 This lets you limit ``notify`` to only sending out email about changes that remote users pushed into this repository via a server, for example.
-See :ref:`sec:hook:sources <sec:hook:sources>` for the sources you can specify here.
+See :ref:`sec-hook-sources <sec-hook-sources>` for the sources you can specify here.

 If you set the baseurl item in the ``web`` section, you can use it in a template; it will be available as ``webroot``.